dotproto/chromium-latest-mac/README.md

 # chromium-latest-linux
-Scripts to download and run the latest macOS build of Chromium.
+Scripts to download and run the latest macOS ARM build of Chromium.

 # About